 Create a sweet DIY Paper purse!
-A perfect party favor for wedding showers, bachelorette parties, birthdays, Mother’s Day and more!
+A perfect party favor for wedding showers, bachelorette parties, spa parties, birthdays, Mother’s Day and more.
 Grab the free printable pattern to get started!

 Crafting for weddings can be so much fun – especially when you consider all of the events leading up to a wedding including engagement parties, wedding showers, and you can’t forget about the bachelorette party!
 Today I have a fun DIY paper project that would make adorable favors for a bachelorette party or wedding shower – DIY paper purses party favors!